smkent/portage-overlay/README.md

 This repository contains my personal [Portage overlay][portage-overlay] for [Gentoo Linux][gentoo].

+See also my [Portage package user patches][smkent-portage-patches] repository.

 ## License

 This program is free software: you can redistribute it and/or modify